kw-ch/kw-ch.github.io/_posts/2022-12-28-stm32-development.md

 categories: misc
 ---

-EDIT: Rejoice!
-STMicroelectronics has made a VSCode extension for STM32.
-Though it is still new, and still has a ways to go, it's a step in the right direction.

 This is a quick writeup that walks through the process of setting up VSCode for STM32 development.
-I wanted to make VSCode my all-in-one code editor (for both embedded and non-embedded stuff) and this is how I did it.

 # The Software
 Before we begin, it's important to get to know our tools.